Be no fooled – there is no such thing as a pain and anxiety-free and easy divorce.

 1. Talk about resolving problems as two cooperating adults

 And, it is normal for couples to fight.
-As the matter of fact, not fighting about anything ever is an indicator of a potential emotional detachment and a lack of intimacy.
+As a matter of fact, not fighting about anything ever is an indicator of a potential emotional detachment and a lack of intimacy.
 But, there are good and bad ways to quarrel.

-Now that your marriage is close to being finished, there isn’t a need to resolve past issues anymore.
-Not those such as who will take out the trash and on which days at least.
+You don’t have to anymore put up with issues such as who will take out the trash and on which days at least.
 You also have no more right (or cause) to be jealous or angry about similar things.

-It just doesn’t matter anymore.
+Remember that all of this just doesn’t matter anymore!
 Yet, there are also issues you now need to tackle, ideally before you even seek out lawyers.
 You will have to get on the same page about a lot of pragmatic issues.
 The mortgage, the house, the expenses, the children, the time together, the future.

 2. Grieve your failed marriage

 You surely heard about the need to grieve your failed marriage a few times.
 But this is not just a phrase.
 You do need to go through all the same stages of mourning as you would if you lost someone close to you.
 As you did.

 This may sound scary, but, it is all a matter of perspective.
 What you do need to do is spend some time deliberating about your emotions, and let yourself feel sad, scared, devastated, angry, or however you might be feeling.

 The main thing is to understand where you are emotionally at any given moment and to adjust your actions to that.
 For example, don’t make any big decisions when in rage.
 Know that, this too shall pass.

 3. Change your perspective

 You may be very sad for a very long time, you will be more prone to depression and anxiety, you will be stressed, scared, and uncertain of what the future brings.

 Western culture promotes the belief that things have to be a certain way for us to feel good.
-More precisely, we feel strong aversion to change and have an inclination towards keeping the things as they are.
+More precisely, we feel a strong aversion to change and have an inclination towards keeping the things as they are.